mike2c/MyNotebook/README.md

 - Run command: **update-database**
 - Press F5 to run the application

-Any improvement you want to do to the project please be free to create a pull request.
+Any improvement you want to do to the project please feel free to create a pull request.

 **Regards.**